keremcozin/portage/README.md

 The system is using GCC as default compiler and Clang as alternate compiler.
 Linux kernel is compiled with Clang and Clang's ThinLTO feature.

+Aimed for stability over performance, and peformance over security.